The Intermediate Step

 - Woodwinds and brass: prepare a 2 octave major scale and arpeggio of your choice in any key up to four flats and four sharps AND a two-octave chromatic scale if possible.

-- Mallet percussion: play two scales and arpeggios of your choice.
+- Mallet percussion: play two scales and arpeggios of your choice on the glockenspiel.

 - Audition Excerpts: download and prepare audition excerpts according to your instrument.